dtk/dtk-common/README.md

 ## License

-dtk-server is copyright (C) 2010-2016 dtk contributors
+dtk-common is copyright (C) 2010-2016 dtk contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this work except in compliance with the License.